DanielIBK/DataScience_BlogPost/README.md

 7. Math

-## File description and additonal files
+## File description and additional files
 1. BlogReport.ipynb

-Jupyter notebook with analysis convering the outline mentioned above
+Jupyter notebook with analysis covering the outline mentioned above

 2. listings.csv
 Original dataset in csv format.
 The file provides Seattle Airbnb Dataset for this project.
-The orginal description as well the raw data can be found here: https://www.kaggle.com/airbnb/seattle
+The original description as well the raw data can be found here: https://www.kaggle.com/airbnb/seattle